Editing

 POSTPRODUCE THE SOUND

 As with the image, the second phase of sound design closes with post-production.
-This design includes the sound ambience, the interpretation of voices, the incorporation of the musical soundtrack or sound effects to enhance the work done in the editing.
-Finally, the mixes provide the subtlety of the sound planes or layers and the sensory dimension of the film.
+This design includes sound ambience, voice interpretation, and the use of a musical soundtrack or sound effects to enhance editing work.
+Finally, the mixes provide the subtlety of the sound planes or layers, as well as the film’s sensory dimension.

 ProfilesAddress Assembly Mix Music Sound design